JimDesu/basis-lang/spec.md

 This produces a command-typed value that is unambiguously the `compare` method from class `Ord`.
 The value can then be invoked or stored as any other command-typed value.
 The form is especially useful at cross-class overloading boundaries where the type-driven disambiguation cannot decide between candidates from different classes.

-### 9.17 Liskov-Style Opening of the Failure-Tag Hierarchy
+### 9.17 Liskov-Style Opening of the Failure-Message Hierarchy

-The failure-tag hierarchy (§4) admits class-system-style opening — a failure-tag class may extend an existing failure-tag class, with subsumption rules governing how a child tag may be raised at a parent's expected position.
-The v1 rule for this opening is **same-class equality**: a child tag may be raised at a parent's position only if the child and parent are the same failure-tag class.
-Cross-class implication — "raising any subclass tag satisfies the parent class" — is reserved for a future version.
+The failure-message hierarchy (§4) admits class-system-style opening — a payload class may extend an existing payload class, with subsumption rules governing how a child class may be raised at a parent's expected position.
+The v1 rule is **Liskov covariance**: a payload whose declared class is a subclass of (or equal to) the position's expected class is well-formed at that position.
+A `.fail` site emitting a payload satisfying a child payload class is acceptable at any position expecting a parent class along the same class hierarchy; the dispatch flows through the more-specific class's witness, and class operations expected at the parent's level are dispatched soundly by the standard class-system subsumption (a child-class witness has, by construction, all the operations of every parent class in its chain).

+The covariance rule is what makes payload-class covariance across message hierarchies (§4.8) work end-to-end: a child message's payload class is a subclass of (or equal to) its parent's, so the parent-class handler's bound payload value — observed through the parent's class operations only — is operating on a value whose actual class supports those operations and more.
+The handler does not see the more-specific class's operations: the bound name's static type is the spec's class, and the handler is constrained to operate at that level of abstraction.
+This is the design commitment that lets recovery handlers participate in extensible message hierarchies without coupling to concrete payload-type details.

 The bright-line rule is the same one that governs instance coherence (§9.15): intra-module uniqueness, cross-module specificity ranking, orphan permissibility, import-time competition warning.
-The rules are stated once and applied uniformly to instances and to failure-tag hierarchies.
+The rules are stated once and applied uniformly to instances and to failure-message hierarchies.

 ### 9.18 Buffer-Backed Dispatch Identity Capture